 Staying active is important for both humans and dogs alike.
-While an average healthy adult should get 30 minutes of physical activity at least five days a week, dogs also need regular exercise, but how much depends on your dog’s breed and age.
+The CDC recommends that an average healthy adult should get 150 minutes of moderate-intensity activity per week.
+Dogs also need regular exercise, but how much depends on your dog’s breed and age.
 Growing puppies are not yet ready to take on as much activity as adult dogs.
 And active breeds, such as Border Collies or German Shepherd Dogs, thrive on daily physical activity.

-If you’re looking for a new way to get moving with your canine pal, here are 11 things you should try.
+If you’re looking for a new way to get moving with your canine pal, here are 11 ways to try to exercise with your dog.

-- Go for a walk.
-This one is simple and obvious, but it is an easy way to keep you and your dog active and social.
+- Go for a Walk: This one is simple and obvious, but walking your dog is an easy way to keep you and your pet active and social.
 If you walk your dog in a busy area, make sure that your dog is polite and his focus is on you, not on the other people or dogs.
-And if you have a puppy, here are a few tips to teach him how to walk on a leash.
-Walking comes with other benefits too; read how walking your dog makes you sexier.
+And if you have a puppy, teach them how to walk on a leash.

-- Go for a run.
-If your dog is well behaved while walking, try adding jogging into the mix.
-Ease into running by alternating between walking and running, and gradually build up the time you spend jogging (for example, alternate between jogging for 60 seconds and walking for 90 seconds during your 20-minute walk).
-Be aware of your dog at all times and stop if he looks uncomfortable.
+- Go for a Run: If your dog is well-behaved while walking, try adding jogging or running with your dog into the mix.
+Ease into running by alternating between walking and running.
+Gradually build up the time you spend jogging (for example, alternate between jogging for 60 seconds and walking for 90 seconds during your 20-minute walk).
+Be aware of your dog at all times and stop if they look uncomfortable.
 If you and your dog love running together, challenge yourself to build up to a dog-human 5K race.
 If you’re unsure if your dog is up to it, ask your veterinarian.

-- Take an agility class.
-This fun canine sport will get you and your dog really moving as you work as a team to complete a timed obstacle course.
-If you don't think agility is for you, but you're interested in other sports, take our quiz to find out which one you should try with your dog.
+- Try Dog Sports Like Agility: A fun canine sport, Agility will get you and your dog really moving as you work as a team to complete a timed obstacle course.
+If you’re interested in various dog sports, take our quiz to find out which dog sport you should try with your pet.

-- Take a hike.
+- Take a Hike: Consider going hiking with your dog.
 Find a nearby hiking trail to make your regular walks more challenging.
 Keep your eye out for wildlife and be aware of poisonous plants and insects that could carry disease.
 If you live in a city, try urban hiking between a few landmarks or your favorite dog-friendly places.

-- Ride a bike or rollerblade.
-If you have a very active dog, riding a bike or rollerblading while your dog runs alongside could be a good way to burn off some energy.
+- Ride a Bike or Go Rollerblading: If you have a very active dog, riding a bike or rollerblading while your dog runs alongside could be a good way to burn off some energy.
 Before you start make sure your dog is not scared of your rollerblades or bike, and that you are able to pay attention to your dog while you ride.

-- Attend a dog-friendly fitness class.
-There are a number of dog-friendly fitness instructors who offer yoga, Pilates, and aerobics classes, both in person and online.
-One organization, K9 Fit Club, has multiple locations across the U.S.
+- Attend a Dog-Friendly Fitness Class: There are a number of dog-friendly fitness instructors who offer yoga, Pilates, and aerobics classes, both in person and online, or try out AKC FIT DOG.